Dip-pen nanolithography: Unique advantages

-Thermal dip pen lithography
+Thermal dip-pen lithography

-A heated probe tip version of Dip Pen Lithography has also been demonstrated, thermal Dip Pen Lithography (tDPL), to deposit nanoparticles.
-Semiconductor, magnetic, metallic, or optically active nanoparticles can be written to a substrate via this method.
-The particles are suspended in a Poly(methyl methacrylate) (PMMA) or equivalent polymer matrix, and heated by the probe tip until they begin to flow.
+A heated probe-tip version of dip-pen nanolithography has also been demonstrated, thermal dip-pen lithography (tDPL), to deposit nanoparticles.
+Semiconductor, magnetic, metallic, or optically-active nanoparticles can be written to a substrate via this method.
+The particles are suspended in a poly(methyl methacrylate) (PMMA) or equivalent polymer matrix, and heated by the probe tip until they begin to flow.
 The probe tip acts as a nano-pen, and can pattern nanoparticles into a programmed structure.
 Depending on the size of the nanoparticles, resolutions of 78–400 nm were attained.
-An O_{2} plasma etch can be used to remove the PMMA matrix, and in the case of Iron Oxide nanoparticles, further reduce the resolution of lines to 10 nm.
-Advantages unique to tDPL are that it is a maskless additive process that can achieve very narrow resolutions, it can also easily write many types of nanoparticles without requiring special solution preparation techniques.
-However there are limitations to this method.
-The nanoparticles must be smaller than the radius of gyration of the polymer, in the case of PMMA this is about 6 nm.
-Additionally, as nanoparticles increase in size viscosity increases, slowing the process.
-For a pure polymer deposition speeds of 200 μm/s are achievable.
-Adding nanoparticles reduces speeds to 2 μm/s, but is still faster than regular Dip Pen Lithography.
+An O2 plasma etch can be used to remove the PMMA matrix, and in the case of iron oxide nanoparticles, further reduce the resolution of lines to 10 nm.
+Advantages unique to tDPL are that it is a maskless additive process that can achieve very narrow resolutions and that it can easily write many types of nanoparticles without requiring special solution-preparation techniques.
+However, there are limitations to this method.
+The nanoparticles must be smaller than the radius of gyration of the polymer; in the case of PMMA, this is about 6 nm.
+Additionally, as nanoparticles increase in size, viscosity increases, slowing the process.
+For a pure polymer, deposition speeds of 200 um/s are achievable.
+Adding nanoparticles reduces speeds to 2 um/s, but is still faster than regular dip-pen nanolithography.

 Beam pen lithography

-A two dimensional array of (PDMS) deformable transparent pyramid shaped tips are coated with an opaque layer of metal.
+A two-dimensional array of (PDMS) deformable, transparent, pyramid-shaped tips are coated with an opaque layer of metal.
 The metal is then removed from the very tip of the pyramid, leaving an aperture for light to pass through.
 The array is then scanned across a surface and light is directed to the base of each pyramid via a micromirror array, which funnels the light toward the tip.
-Depending on the distance between the tips and the surface, light interacts with the surface in a near-field or far-field fashion, allowing sub-diffraction scale features (100 nm features with 400 nm light) or larger features to be fabricated.
+Depending on the distance between the tips and the surface, light interacts with the surface in a near-field or far-field fashion, allowing sub-diffraction-scale features (100 nm features with 400 nm light) or larger to be fabricated.